 A Guardian or Power of Attorney could only request a BASRiS where they have been awarded specific welfare powers that authorise them to provide consent to a registered medical practitioner or registered nurse on the individual’s behalf.

-No, an appointee only has authority to step into the client's shoes in their interactions with Social Security Scotland, it does not allow them to deal with any other aspect of the person’s affairs.
+No, an appointee only has authority to step into the client's shoes in their interactions with Social Security Scotland.
+It does not allow them to deal with any other aspect of the person’s affairs.
 Therefore they could make an application for disability assistance on behalf of the client and receive the money for them but the appointment does not give them legal authority to deal with their registered doctor/nurse or give consent on their behalf.
 This would require a Guardianship order that grants welfare powers to be in place.
 Further information on Guardianship.

 Yes, if the application is in the individual’s name, and the individual has given their consent for an application for disability assistance to be made.
 The payment will be to the individual and all further communication will be with the individual.